Liphium/website/content/en/docs/using-liphium/encryption-and-privacy.md

 - **Vault key**: Everything like friends, files and even your library will be encrypted using the vault key before being sent to the server.
 This key will also be sent to the server in encrypted form.
 Through this approach I make sure that the server can never know what friends you have and what kind of other things you might be storing there.

 - **Profile key**: The profile key is given to all friends you add to allow them to decrypt your profile picture and status.
-I use one key for everyone here because I want performance to stay the same no matter how many friends you have (issues with this are covered [here](./faq.md#what-does-it-mean-to-share-my-keys-with-someone)).
+I use one key for everyone here because I want performance to stay the same no matter how many friends you have (issues with this are covered [here](./faq#what-does-it-mean-to-share-my-keys-with-someone)).

 - **Stored action key**: The stored action key is not actually an encryption key, but a token that is sent to friends to make sure they can always send you conversation invites as I limit the amount of unauthenticated conversation invites and friend requests (what I call stored actions) that can be sent to you to prevent the database becoming to big.
 For this reason, the server also knows your stored action key.

 ## Encryption of stored actions

-When I talk about **stored actions** what I are referring to is the system that handles conversation invites, friend removals and also friend requests.
+When I talk about **stored actions** what I am referring to is the system that handles conversation invites, friend removals and also friend requests.
 When you send a friend request to someone on Liphium, they receive a stored action.
 So that's what I'll be calling friend requests and so on from now on.

 ### How the encryption works